Perfect Wine and Cheese Pairings

 Tip #2: Age Matters

 Pair bold red wines with aged cheeses.
-With aging, cheese develops richer flavors due to increased fat content and decreased water content.
+With aging, cheese develops richer flavours due to increased fat content and decreased water content.
 These characteristics make them ideal partners for bold red wines.
 Select cheeses aged at least a year, such as Cheddar, Gruyère, Manchego, Gouda, Provolone, and Parmesan-style varieties like Parmigiano-Reggiano and Grana Padano.

 Tip #3: Embrace Funk with Sweetness